Fort Worth Expunction Lawyer

 The petition also has to include proof of payment of all the fees required by law or court order, such as filing fees.
 Your lawyer will be able to help determine whether these fees apply to you and how much they’re likely to cost.

-You may also need to provide proof that you have completed any probation or other requirements imposed by the court after your conviction.
-If you have been convicted multiple times, then you will be required to wait until all of your sentences have been served before filing for an expunction.
+You may also need to provide proof that you have completed any probation or other requirements imposed by the court.

-Finally, a hearing will be scheduled within thirty days from when you filed your petition with the court clerk’s office.
-The judge will then review all of the documents provided by both sides before making a decision as to whether or not to grant an expunction.
+Finally, a hearing will be scheduled with the Court if the State does not agree to the expunction or non-disclosure.
+The judge will then review all of the documents provided by both sides before making a decision as to whether or not to grant an expunction or non-disclosure.
 If granted, then all of your criminal records are expunged.

 We’ll Help You Start The Expunction Process